Loneydrozhat/JonBot-NG/README.md

 ==========================
 It searches the list of running processes for the game process, opens the process, and reads memory to obtain current active values from the running process.
-From there the cheat can heal the player, or attack targets all automatically, without the user, adapting as the values obtained from memory change.
+From there the cheat can heal the player, or attack targets all automatically, without user input, adapting as the values obtained from memory change.

 JonBot-NG for 64 bit pc's.
 ==========================